 13 Jan Are You Taking In The Benefits Of Yin Yoga In Your Life?

 Have you ever heard of yin yoga?
 Have you been to a class?
 You might have noticed yin yoga classes popping up more regularly at your local yoga studio.
 If you’re wondering what yin yoga is, you have come to the right place.
 Here’s a short overview of what yin yoga is.
 And how you can change your life quality for the better with a little bit of yin in it.
-Plus, more details on the upcoming unique Yin Intensive Teacher Training, that will elevate your skills as a modern yoga teacher.
+Plus, more details on three upcoming unique Yin Training Immersions with Truth Robinson himself.
+These immersions will elevate your skills as a modern yoga teacher.

 A common thought that comes to mind when we hear that in a yin class, we have to hold a pose for up to 5 minutes in complete stillness?
 “There’s NO way I can do that.”
 However, we’re here to change your mindset, and yin yoga is fast emerging as a key yoga player in Australia for a reason!
 We list the vast benefits of the practice below.

 So, what’s it about yin that’s made it so relevant to the modern person?
 There are two main things to think about when understanding the world of yin:

 - Yin targets the deep connective tissues of the body and the fascia (be prepared to hear this word A LOT in class) that covers the body; ultimately helping to regulate the flow of energy.

 - The poses and postures in yin are held for around 3-5 minutes, helping promote meditation and stillness within.